 * * * * *

 As white Democratic “Redeemers” regained control of state governments, they used state legislatures to take other steps.
 A favorite was gerrymandering, the redrawing of electoral districts to dilute African American voting strength.
-In South Carolina, to take one case, legislators approved a map that concentrated 25,000 of the state’s 30,000 black majority in a single congressional district.
-Redeemers also launched investigations of Radical governments, hoping to discredit leading Carpetbaggers, Scalawags, and Freedmen, thus showing how mistaken giving the vote to former slaves had been.
+In South Carolina, to take one case, legislators approved a map that concentrated 25,000 of the state’s 30,000 Black majority in a single congressional district.
+Redeemers also launched investigations into Radical governments, hoping to discredit leading Carpetbaggers, Scalawags, and Freedmen, thus showing how mistaken the idea of giving the vote to former slaves had been.

 * * * * *

-Extra-legal methods of disfranchising black voters were carried over into the era of “Redemption” of states from Radical Republican rule.
+Extra-legal methods of disfranchising Black voters were carried over into the era of the “Redemption” by southern Democrats of states from Radical Republican rule.
 Nevertheless, there still was a lingering fear among white southerners that, if southern states moved to disfranchise African American voters, the federal government might step in.
 Forces were at work, though, that would make possible, beginning in 1890, the adoption of direct, “constitutional” means of disfranchisement.

 As Redeemers fell from power in their turn, they were replaced by demagogic, racist politicians elected by angry, lower-class Southern whites.
 These new leaders reflected the desires of those who had elected them to pass “Jim Crow” (segregation) laws and take away the right of freedmen to vote.
 This movement would be accelerated after 1896 because many southern Populists blamed their defeat in the presidential election of that year on manipulation of the African American vote by wealthy, conservative whites in the South’s “Black Belt.”